Generic Name: selegiline (se-LE-ji-leen)

 - The oral form of Emsam system is used to treat Parkinson disease.
 Patients with Parkinson disease have an increased risk of developing a certain type of skin cancer (melanoma).
 It is not known if Emsam system may contribute to the increased risk of melanoma.
 You may need to have skin exams while you are using Emsam system.
 Discuss any questions or concerns with your doctor.

 - Eating foods high in tyramine (eg, aged cheeses, red wines, beer, certain meats and sausages, liver, sour cream, soy sauce, raisins, bananas, avocados) while you use an MAOI may cause severe high blood pressure.
 Such a reaction is NOT likely to occur with this dose of Emsam system.
 People who use this dose can eat a normal diet.
 Although this is not likely to occur, seek medical attention at once if symptoms of severe high blood pressure occur.
 These may include severe headache, fast or irregular heartbeat, sore or stiff neck, nausea, vomiting, sweating, enlarged pupils, or sensitivity to light.

-- Avoid dietary supplements containing tyramine or nonprescription products containing dextromethorphan, pseudoephedrine, or phenylephrine while you are using Emsam system.
+- Avoid dietary supplements containing tyramine or nonprescription products containing dextromethorphan while you are using Emsam system.